 Patrick has worked in the Newcastle office since his appointment with Douglas Partners, and was appointed to the position of Associate in 2008.
 Patrick has experience in numerous contamination and geotechnical investigations in Newcastle and the Hunter Valley.
 Patrick has recently conducted investigation, remediation and validation works for large-scale residential subdivisions in West Wallsend, Booragul, Vacy and Thornton.
 Patrick has been involved in numerous education projects including investigation, remediation and validation of contamination at Hunter Sports High and numerous primary schools as part of the Building the Education Revolution.
 Patrick has also been heavily involved in major infrastructure projects such as the Gloucester to Tomago Gas project and the investigation and remediation of Newcastle Surplus Rail Lands.
 Patrick has conducted several investigations and remediation projects within lead-impacted lands in the Lake Macquarie Pasminco fallout area.
 His broad range of experience also includes smaller scale investigations for contamination, waste classification and effluent disposal assessment in the Newcastle and Hunter Valley regions.

-Roderick is an Associate with Douglas Partners with notable project experience in deep basement excavations; stability assessments for subdivision, hillside developments, dams and retention basins; large construction monitoring projects and forensic surveys and investigations.
+Roderick is a Senior Associate with Douglas Partners with notable project experience in deep basement excavations; stability assessments for subdivision, hillside developments, dams and retention basins; large construction monitoring projects and forensic surveys and investigations.

 Darryl joined Douglas Partners in June 1998 initially working in the Company’s head office in Sydney.
 He transferred to the Central Coast office in 2002, and currently serves as the Branch Manager having been appointed to that position in 2012.
+Darryl was appointed Principal in 2019.
 Darryl has developed an extensive knowledge of the Central Coast geology through a multitude of geotechnical investigations, including for land capability assessments, residential subdivisions and retirement villages, multi-storey buildings, major infrastructure projects, regional scale sporting facilities, and mine closures.
 He had been involved with major redevelopments of both Gosford and Wyong Hospitals.

 Darryl also has had a wide experience with major earthworks projects and regularly provides specialist advice during civil works.
 Additionally, he undertakes landside risk assessments, acid sulfate soil assessments, and assists with combined geotechnical and contamination assessment projects.